-This section lists application notes that are related to this section of the manual.
-These application notes may not be written specifically for the dsPIC30F Product Family, but the concepts are pertinent and could be used with modification and possible limitations.
+This section lists application notes related to this section of the manual.
+These application notes may not be written specifically for the dsPIC33F/PIC24H device family, but the concepts are pertinent and could be used with modification and possible limitations.
 The current application notes related to the Data Memory module are:

+Title

-Title Application Note #
+Application Note